Speaking for France

 There is no justification in resorting to the issue of gratitude in demanding slavish support as a one-day argument especial since the economic realities are lost to many in the world’s largest debtor nation.

-It should be clear to members in Congress that France has been one of the key source of capital for the US.
+It should be clear to members in Congress that France has been one of the key sources of capital for the US.
 France has been one of the largest direct investors into US assets in the US.
 Between 2000 and 2003 it has invested $ 72 billion in US assets, compared to Germany over the same period of $ 40 billion, and Japan $ 12,5 billion.

 France is one of the most important markets in the world for US companies, as well as being the 8th largest export market for US goods.

-So it might be useful for all those loud voices in Washington and elsewhere to stake a step back, consider the mutual historic and economic ties that bind the US and France together.
+So, it might be useful for all those loud voices in Washington and elsewhere to stake a step back, consider the mutual historic and economic ties that bind the US and France together.